FishRapper Archived Fishing Reports Section |

 On shallower, darker waters like Bowstring, Round, Split Hand and others that have shallower weed lines, key depths are 5 to 9 feet of water.
 The mix of fish is likely to include more Walleyes on these lakes and the Perch, Pike and Crappie will show up in your bag as well.

-image links to Lakemaster web site and denotes press release (8/1) Lakemaster SmartStrike: 2014 Map Cards - Conduct searches for the best fishing locations in your lake with the new Humminbird® SmartStrike™ - map card now available in 9 editions that parallel the LakeMaster card coverage.
+(8/1) Lakemaster SmartStrike: 2014 Map Cards - Conduct searches for the best fishing locations in your lake with the new Humminbird® SmartStrike™ - map card now available in 9 editions that parallel the LakeMaster card coverage.

 The intuitive, fish-finding power of smartstrike takes you straight to the action by showing you where the fish are biting at any given moment.
 This powerful software program contained on the SmartStrike map card allows anglers to utilize Humminbird LakeMaster® High-Definition map data* and extensive search algorithms to pattern and locate fish like never before.